RaulPPelaez/Naga_KeypadMapper/README.md

 # Razer Mouse Mapper for Linux
-..also can accept other devices they're simply untested.
-Contact me for adding devices.
+..also can accept other devices by adding the files.
+Contact me to add devices.

 !!!
 ONE LINE INSTALL !!! :